Rozgaleziacz/Rozgaleziacz/README.md

 # 💫 About Me:
-I like bananas, minecraft and python.
+I like bananas, minecraft and python, i don't like official eduvulcan ui.

 # 💻 Tech Stack: